 The jets will be used for training, disaster response and fending off enemy forces, Lacierda said.
 The Philippines may also seek bids for the supply of an unspecified number of naval warships by April, Velez said.

 The Philippines last flew its Vietnam-era Northrop-Grumman Corp.
-(NOC) F-5 fighter jets in 2005, Aquino said in an interview last May.
+(NOC:US) F-5 fighter jets in 2005, Aquino said in an interview last May.

 The Philippines also plans to acquire 10 Coast Guard patrol ships from Japan from 2014 to 2017, doubling the size of its current fleet.
 Japanese Foreign Minister Fumio Kishida met Philippine counterpart Albert del Rosario in Manila this month to strengthen ties.